TeamIRI/darkshield-api-demos/azure-key-vault/README.md

 # DarkShield Files API: JSON and XML Search/Masking using Passphrase obtained from Azure Key Vault.
 ## Demo 1 (main.py):

+### Synopsis
-This example demonstrates the use of the *darkshield-files* API to search and mask json and xml files, interacting with Azure Key Vault to obtain the encryption passphrase.
-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and *darkshield-files* plugins installed.
+This example demonstrates the use of the *darkshield-files* API to search and mask JSON and XML files, interacting with Azure Key Vault to obtain the encryption passphrase.

+### Prerequisites
+To run, the *plankton* web services API must be hosted at the location specified in *server_config.py* (by default *http://localhost:8959*) with both the *darkshield* and *darkshield-files* plugins installed.

 The environment variables 'KEY_VAULT_NAME' and 'SECRET_NAME' must be set to the name of the key vault and secret, respectively, that the encryption passphrase should be obtained from.

+### Search Matchers and Masking Rules

-The example will find and mask all of the following with format-preserving encryption that utilizes the 'secret' obtained from the Key Vault as the encryption passphrase:
+The example will find and mask all of the following with format-preserving encryption, utilizing the 'secret' obtained from the Key Vault as the encryption passphrase:

 1. Credit Cards (CcnMatcher): Found using a regular expression and validated with JavaScript validator script.
 2. Dates (DateMatcher): American date format; found using a regular expression.